Zichen-Gui/Introduction-to-Cryptography/README.md

 - Definition of semantic security against chosen ciphertext attack
 - Understand examples of public key encryption schemes such as PKCS#1 (insecure) and OAEP (secure)
 - Given a scheme (which can be for functionalities other than encryption) based on RSA or discrete logarithm, argue informally about its security, or come up with a concrete attack

+### 12. Digital signatures
+- Definition of secure signatures (EUF-CMA)
+- Signatures based on the RSA trapdoor permutation
+- Digital certificates
+- Recognize other digital signatures such as the Lamport signatures and signatures from Schnorr's identification protocol